-Ioannis Androulakis Ph.D.Professor Rutgers University – School of EngineeringEOHSI – Exposure Science
+Ioannis Androulakis Ph.D.Professor Rutgers University – School of EngineeringEOHSI – Exposure Science and Epidemiology

 Dr. Androulakis received his B.S. in Chemical Engineering from the National Technical University of Athens, Greece, and he subsequently obtained his M.S and Ph.D. from Purdue University, USA.
 He spent two years at Princeton University as a research associate before joining ExxonMobil’s Corporate Strategic Research Laboratories, where he eventually became the Informatics and Knowledge Capitalization technical project leader before joining the Departments of Biomedical Engineering and Chemical & Biochemical Engineering at Rutgers University.
 His work has been funded by the US Environmental Protection Agency, the National Science Foundation, the Office of Naval Research, and the National Institutes of Health.